LIT-Protocol/VincentDeFiTools/README.md

-# Vincent Aave Tool
+# Vincent DeFi Tools

-A Vincent Scaffold SDK project for interacting with Aave v3 DeFi protocol through Lit Actions - enabling secure, decentralized lending and borrowing operations.
+A collection of Vincent Scaffold SDK tools for interacting with leading DeFi protocols through Lit Actions - enabling secure, decentralized finance operations.

 ## What is this?

-This project demonstrates how to build blockchain tools using the Vincent Scaffold SDK that execute on Lit Protocol's decentralized network.
-The Aave tool enables users to:
+This project demonstrates how to build comprehensive blockchain tools using the Vincent Scaffold SDK that execute on Lit Protocol's decentralized network.
+The DeFi tools enable users to:

+### AAVE Protocol Integration
 - **Supply** assets as collateral to earn interest
 - **Borrow** assets against collateral
 - **Repay** borrowed debt
 - **Withdraw** supplied collateral

+### Morpho Protocol Integration
+- **Deposit** assets into yield-generating vaults
+- **Redeem** vault shares for underlying assets

 All operations are executed securely through Lit Actions with PKP (Programmable Key Pair) wallets.